modin-project/modin/examples/tutorial/jupyter/execution/pandas_on_ray/cluster/exercise_5.md

 <h1>Scale your pandas workflows by changing one line of code</h2>
 </center>

-# Exercise 5: Setting up cluster environment and executing on a cluster environment
+# Exercise 5: Setting up a cluster environment and executing on it

 **GOAL**: Learn how to set up a Ray cluster for Modin, connect Modin to a Ray cluster and run pandas queries on a cluster.

 **NOTE**: This exercise has extra requirements.
 Read instructions carefully before attempting.

-**This exercise instructs users on how to start a 500+ core Ray cluster, and it is not shut down until the end of exercise.
-Read instructions carefully.**
+**This exercise instructs users on how to start a 500+ core Ray cluster, and it is not shut down until the end of exercise.**

 Often in practice we have a need to exceed the capabilities of a single machine.
 Modin works and performs well in both local mode and in a cluster environment.